FAQ

 Weld County has always been committed to providing a safe and efficient transportation system.
 The many projects the county's Department of Public Works completes every year is reflective of data collection, which shows a need for improvements, whether that's filling potholes, paving, widening an intersection or correcting sight-distance issues, to name a few.

 This Safety Action Plan is continuing this data collection approach, in the form of feedback from community members and stakeholders.
 This feedback is critical in helping determine needed improvements throughout the county's transportation system.
-Part of the federally administered Safe Streets For All program, several communities have benefitted from the program, which had 385 recipients nationwide in Fiscal Year 2023.
+Part of the federally administered Safe Streets for All (SS4A) program, several communities have benefitted from the program, which had 385 recipients nationwide in Fiscal Year 2023.

 Here are some frequently asked questions about the Weld County Safety Action Plan.